7 Apr 2025

 1990s

 As computers became more powerful, the 1990s brought in an era of data.
-Researchers realized that with enough data, machines could learn more effectively.
-IBM’s Deep Blue famously defeated the world chess champion in 1997, showcasing the power of machine learning!
+Researchers realised that with enough data, machines could learn more effectively.
+IBM’s Deep Blue famously defeated the world chess champion in 1997!

 2000s-Today

-In the 21st century, machine learning exploded thanks to ‘big data’.
+In the 21st century, ML has exploded thanks to big data.
 Algorithms like support vector machines and deep learning networks began to outperform humans in image recognition, speech recognition, and even in playing complex games like Go.

-Today, machine learning is everywhere, from recommendation engines to self-driving cars.
-As we continue to collect more data and refine our algorithms, the future of machine learning promises to be more exciting than ever.
+Today, ML is everywhere, from recommendation engines to self-driving cars.
+As we continue to collect more data and refine our algorithms, the future of ML promises to be more exciting than ever.
 What’s next?
-Only time will tell, but one thing’s for sure—ML is here to stay and you can be a part of it!
+Only time will tell, but one thing’s for sure—ML is here to stay, and you can be a part of it!

 Technology